xph9876/RNA-mediated_DSB_repair/README.md

 ### Categorization of RNA-seq

 The scripts `RNA_seq/*.py` categorize RNA-seq reads which have been aligned with the [hisat2](http://daehwankimlab.github.io/hisat2/) software.
 The input should be the aligned SAM files.
 There are separate scripts for each of the different constructs, 5'-SplicingΔ, Antisense, BranchΔ, Sense, and pCMVΔ, as indicated by the file names.
-Note, the raw RNA-seq reads do not require [trimming](#trimming).

 ### MMEJ pipeline